vanshajvr/memory-driven-invoice-agent/README.md

 - Auditability at every stage

 ## Notes
-- No ML training is used; heuristics are intentionally chosen
+- No ML training is used; heuristics are intentionally chosen.
-- The system is designed to be extended with additional memory types
+- The system is designed to be extended with additional memory types.
-- The demo focuses on correctness and safety, not UI
+- The demo focuses on correctness and safety, not UI.
+- The system is intentionally stateful.
+Memory persists across runs unless explicitly reset.

 ## Conclusion
 This project demonstrates how an AI agent can learn responsibly by remembering past human decisions, improving automation rates without sacrificing trust or control.